In this article:

 - Add a small piece of ginger and blend until incorporated.

-- Pour a ½ cup of aloe vera gel and the juice of half a lemon in the blender.
+- Add ½ cup of aloe vera gel, the juice of half a lemon, 1 tablespoon of ground flaxseeds, and a cup of water in the blender.

-- Blend for a few minutes until a smooth consistency is achieved.
+- Blend for a few minutes until a smooth consistency is achieved and serve.

 - Check whether the aloe vera you are using is suitable for internal consumption.
 If it is meant for external use only, do not make the juice with it.